ynot123/LMS_Controls/README.md

 ## LATEST CHANGES ....
+#### LMS Controls Project Updated - October 24, 2019

+Dialogflow V1 api will be deprecated on October 23, 2019.
+If you are still using the V1 API, it is recommended to change your settings in Dialogflow to use the V2 API.
+No changes to your intents yaml configuration need to take place after upgrading to the V2 API.
+Change to the V2 API by clicking on the cog button here and then select the V2 API.

+To update the dialogflow project, in Dialogflow console, simply press the gear icon and change from V1 to V2.
+Give it a try.

 #### LMS Controls Project Updated - January 27, 2019

 Updated Spotify query shell script **config/shell/spot_playlist.sh** to randomly pick 1 of the top 10 playlists returned from the query.
 This way you get a bit more variety when asking for a Spotify playlist rather than always getting the top playlist returned.